8 best credit cards for air miles in the UK

 PayPal is one of the most commonly used payment methods for online shopping.
 But can you use it with Temu, and is it safe to do so?
 Find out everything you need to know here in this guide, so you can shop with confidence.

 If you’re looking for safe payment methods for purchasing from Temu, check out the Wise digital card from the money services provider Wise.
 This virtual card has different details than your physical card, and can be frozen after each purchase.
-That means it’s a safe, smart and simple way to spend no matter where in the world you are.
+That means it’s a secure, smart and simple way to spend no matter where in the world you are.

 Learn more about the Wise digital card 💳